luc-vocab/gc/gc2_website/blog/_posts/2016-04-14-first-look-sleeptrack-interface.md

 {% include image.html scaling="" image="first_look_sleeptrack_interface/latest_data.jpg" %}

 This page shows **latest data** captured during night mode.
 This page will auto-refresh everytime the SleepTrack device uploads data, which should be around every 15mn.
 This currently only shows EMG data.
 A simplistic *bruxism score* is calculated.
 This is based on the time-weighted duration of EMG spikes.
-The formula for calculating this is very primitive currents.
+The formula for calculating this is very primitive currently.
 This whole page should see a great deal of enhancements in the future, but this will only be done after I have a working prototype that lets me accumulate data while sleeping.

+On the upper right hand corner, you can see the device is in **Sleep mode**, and has uploaded 5mn of data so far.

 {% include image.html scaling="" image="first_look_sleeptrack_interface/influxdb.jpg" %}

-The interface above
+The interface above shows every single datapoint captured by the device.
+The technological stack making this possible uses the *InfluxDB* database, a datastore specialized for storing *IoT* (internet of things) device data.
+It also uses the *Grafana* **dashboard**, which is pictured in the screenshot above.
+SleepTrack users will have access to this dashboard and will be able to analyze their data if a very detailed analysis is required.
+The dashboard is very customizable, and for example can be used to highlight times at which the biofeedback alarm kicked in.
+And hopefully it will indicated that bruxism / teeth grinding / clenching stops after triggering the biofedback signal !

+While this interface will be extremely powerful, I don't expect every single SleepTrack user will make use of it, unless they have a keen interest in data analysis.
+In most cases, the data could be summarized in more readable way, with per-night results and a summary over the last weeks or months.

 {% include image.html scaling="" image="first_look_sleeptrack_interface/settings.jpg" %}

+Finally, this **settings** page allows you to configure your SleepTrack device.
+Most of the settings only need to be configured once, however more things may be added.

+All of the above is work in progress, but the current functionality should allow collecting data at night, and analyzing it the next day.
+Among the features that are planned, but not yet implemented:

+* **Biofeedback settings**: controlling the audio alarm (and vibration alarm, once the hardware is developed), how quickly it comes on, how often, will all be configured from this app.
+* **Detailed night data**: number of bruxism events, amount of movement during the night should all be shown in relevant way.
+There are a lot of ways to show this in a smart way.
+* **Historical stats**: these should show how your bruxism, teeth grinding or clenching behavior evolves over time.
+Effectiveness of the biofeedback should also be reflected.

+All of these enhancements will come later.
+For now, I'm focusing on a small set of functionality, just enough to capture nightly data.
+In software development, it's generally considered a good thing to deliver a small, but functional project, and progressively enhance it.
+There is a lot of work left to do, and the progress hinges on having a reliable hardware prototype to start capturing data.